-Having a website is one of the best things you can do for your business, but how much does a WordPress website actually cost?
+Having a website is one of the best things you can do for your business, but how much does a WordPress website cost?
 Well, that’s a bit of a loaded question.
 For this site, I pay less than $500 per year (domain, hosting, theme, and a few pro plugins).
 Some of my clients pay significantly more than that because they have a TON of traffic and require more storage for content (posts + pages + ecommerce), but there are others who invest a lot less (just starting out).
 You can pay anywhere from $10 per year to 5 figures.

-WordPress cost varies and it all depends on your traffic, storage, and functionality needs.
+What you’ll spend on your WordPress site depends on your traffic, storage, and functionality needs.
 Let’s take a look at what you should expect to pay for when planning for your own site.
 Be sure to grab the free cost organizer at the end of this post!

-The first cost you’ll incur with your site is a domain.
+The first cost you’ll incur with your website is a domain.
 This is for all websites, even those not on WordPress.
 Typically you’ll want a .com, but there are other options out there (.co, .biz, .site, etc.).
 Domains are very inexpensive and average around $10 per year.
 I purchase all of mine from Google, mainly because they’re only $12 per year and I just find their domain management tools easy.
 It’s also nice to have my Google search console, analytics, email, and domain all under the same account.
 Here are my favorite domain vendors:

 WordPress is an open source CMS (content management system).
 In a nutshell, it’s free software that you can upload to a server and build anything from a small single page site to a robust ecommerce or membership site.
 You have to have somewhere to put ALL of your content and files, so you’ll need to purchase server space from a hosting company.